The gravitational Compton amplitude at third post-Minkowskian order: Differential equations and canonical basis

-From the canonical differential equation, we see that the alphabet of the integral family, $\{x,1+x,1-x\}$, is purely logarithmic.
+with the constant coefficient matrices given by \begin{widetext} {\allowdisplaybreaks } \end{widetext} From the canonical differential equation, we see that the alphabet of the integral family, $\{x,1+x,1-x\}$, is purely logarithmic.
 Hence, the integrals are expressible purely in terms of multiple polylogarithms.
-After integrating eq. \eqref{eq:canonical-DE} with \texttt{PolyLogTools} \cite{Duhr:2019tlz} and converting from the canonical to the original starting basis of master integrals, we obtain the master integrals presented in eq. \eqref{eq:real-masters-expressions}.
+After integrating eq. \eqref{eq:canonical-DE} with \texttt{PolyLogTools} \cite{Duhr:2019tlz} and converting from the canonical to the original starting basis of master integrals, we obtain the master integrals presented \begin{widetext}